Contents

 Real Example

 For confidentiality reasons, as well as space, we cannot provide here details of industrial code that Mika has been used on.
 But as an example, testing a relatively top level subprogram led to the analysis of 102 372 comments free lines of code.
-The parsing phase took 30 seconds and the test data generation phase 2 minutes and 5 seconds.
+The parsing phase took 30 seconds and the test inputs generation phase 2 minutes and 5 seconds.
 A typical test is given below (variables names have been changed for confidentiality reasons):

 CONSTRUCTED TEST